-A commitment to polyglot programming was an intentional decision I made early in my career as a developer.
+A commitment to polyglot mindset was an intentional decision I made early in my career as a developer.

 I’m going to know all the languages, so when a problem arises that needs solving, I’ll solve it with the most perfect (obscure) technology choice.
 Achieving a solution with the clearest and correctest code base.